ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

 |CodingEx| **Coding Exercise**

-In the following code, add another array declaration that creates an array of 5 doubles called prices and another array of 5 Strings called items.
+In the following code, add another array declaration that creates an array of 5 doubles called prices and another array of 5 Strings called items and corresponding System.out.println commands.

 .. activecode:: lcab1